Meet Angela Lee. A 22-year-old MMA sensation and ONE Championship's atomweight champion of the world.

 ONE Championship recognized the talent of the then 18-year-old prospect who had gone 3-0 in amateur bouts and signed her to a contract.
 She made her professional and organizational debut on May 22, 2015, against Aya Saied Saber at their 27th event—Warrior's Quest.

 The hype was quickly justified, as Lee submitted Saber in just 103 seconds with an armbar.
-Lee would continue her quick ascent as one of ONE's most notable fighters with two more first-round submissions.
+Lee would continue her quick ascent among ONE's most notable fighters with two more first-round submissions.
 Her third submission was perhaps her most exciting, as it was the rarely seen twister.
 The unique submission went viral and caught the attention of fans worldwide.

 ONE did not rush Lee into a title fight.
-They took her development slowly as a teenage phenom.
-Her next two outings went past the first round, but both ended like the previous three by way of submission.
+It took her development slowly as a teenage phenom.
+Her next two outings went past the first round, but both ended by way of submission like the previous three.

 Lee showed some deficiencies with her striking defense, but the continual improvement was also there.
 Her grappling anchored her matchups and gave her a distinct advantage against the older competition.

 Perhaps most impressive is that those five wins all came in under a year's work.
-ONE Championship kept her busy to foster her development, but her performances also force their hand in their booking after five-straight finishes.
+ONE Championship kept her busy to foster her development, but her performances also forced its hand after five straight finishes.
 Lee would battle Mei Yamaguchi for the inaugural atomweight championship.

-The event took place on May 6, 2016.
-16 days short of one year since her official professional debut.
-From debut to main event, Lee put everyone on notice.
-The company, fighters, pundits and fans.
-She was the real deal.
-But could she defeat a 33-year-old veteran with over 20 professional bouts?
+It took place on May 6, 2016, 16 days short of one year since her official professional debut.
+From debut to main event, Lee put everyone on notice: the company, fighters, pundits and fans.
+She was the real deal, but could she defeat a 33-year-old veteran with over 20 professional bouts?